jamie-codes/trading-simulator/README.md

 ### **9. Load Testing**
 To simulate high traffic for the trading simulator, use the `load-test.sh` script.
 This script uses **k6** to send a high volume of requests to the trading simulator and measures its performance under load.

+- **Modify Load Test Parameters**:
+  You can adjust the number of virtual users or the duration of the test by modifying the `load-test.sh` script.

 1. **Install k6**:
    - For Linux: